selfdriven-foundation/selfdriven-institute/docs/pages/research-areas-of-focus-universal-basic-services-exploratory-paper.md

 The alignment between the Institute’s UBS focus and the Network’s modular interfaces offers a pathway to **operationalise equitable access to housing, energy, food, water, and connectivity** — anchored in community agency and digital trust.

-Future work includes pilot implementations, governance frameworks, and open-source reference models connecting UBS and SDN for real-world deployment.
+Future work includes pilot implementations, governance frameworks, and open-source reference models connecting UBS and the selfdriven Network for real-world deployment.

 ---